 How does PSCS clean, disinfect, and ventilate facilities?

 PSCS works to comply with guidelines from the Washington State Department of Labor and Industries and the U.S. Centers for Disease Control and Prevention (CDC) for preventing the spread of coronavirus.
-The International Building's custodial team regularly cleans the classrooms, common areas, restrooms, and is expected to disinfect high-touch surfaces.
-In some areas, individual users must take responsible for regularly cleaning and disinfecting equipment/items they share.
+The International Building's custodial team ensures there's soap, takes out trash and vacuums classrooms, common areas, and restrooms.
+Admin staff wipes down the school weekly with disinfecting wipes.
+In some areas, individual users must take responsibility for regularly cleaning and disinfecting equipment/items they share.

 When a person diagnosed with COVID-19 is known to have been on campus, the specific locations where the individual spent time while potentially infectious are evaluated for cleaning and disinfection, in accordance with state and federal guidelines.

-PSCS has hand sanitizer stations throughout the building, and masks available for all to use.
+PSCS has hand sanitizer around the school, and masks available for all to use.
 We have installed air filters in every classroom and additional filters and fan/filters in every larger common space.

 Vaccination attestation information is private and confidential: